Rigorous Eigenvalue Bounds for Schr\"odinger Operators with Confining Potentials on $\mathbb{R}^2$: Numerical Results

 \paragraph{Conclusion}

 We have developed fully rigorous two-sided eigenvalue bounds for $H=-\Delta+V$ on $\mathbb{R}^2$ via the bound chain~\eqref{eq:bounds}, using one conforming Lagrange $P_1$ Dirichlet solve (upper bound) and one piecewise-constant Neumann CECR solve (lower bound) on the truncated disk, with the analytically computable $\sigma(R)$---no unknown Agmon constants.
-The gaps are dominated by the piecewise constant over/under-approximation of $V$; the Neumann correction $1-\overline{\lambda}_1/\sigma(R)$ contributes $0.81\%$ for $V_1$ and $3.53\%$ for $V_2$, and the Liu correction $C_h^2\lambda_{k,h}$ is below $0.01\%$.
+The gaps are dominated by the piecewise constant over/under-approximation of $V$: the Dirichlet--Neumann bracketing of Lemma~\ref{lem:neumann-lb} removes the classical deteriorating correction factor $1-\overline{\lambda}_k/\sigma(R)$ entirely, leaving only the Liu correction $C_h^2\lambda_{k,h}$, which is below $0.01\%$ at the mesh resolutions used.

 In future work, we will apply the Lehmann--Goerisch method (see \cite[Chap.
 5]{liu2024book}) to obtain high-precision eigenvalues bounds based on the rough bounds obtained in this paper.